mattfeltonma/certifications/Microsoft Certified Azure Security Engineer Associate/studyguide.md

 * Data plane access groups permissions under vault resource type (secret, certificate, key) and splits operations into Management and Privileged operations
 * Permissions cannot be configured on a per secret/certificate/key like AWS KMS

+### Manage Certificates
+* Create certificates directly in Key Vault or import them
+* Supports automatic renewal with selected issuers
+* Certificate and private key can be exported if that option is chosen when certificate is created/imported
+* Key Vault certificate policy must be provided when certificate is generated in Key Vault to provide information such as lifecyle triggeres (email or renewal)
+* Integrated with DigiCert and GlobalSign
+* Certificate contacts can be set tp be notified about lifecycle events

+### Configure Key Rotation
+* Key Vault can manage rotation of Storage Account Keys for both ARM and Classic Storage Accounts
+* Key rotation outside of certificates and Storage Accounts can be performed manually, programatically through an API, or using an Azure Automation Script